-As a matter of fact the controllers where one of the systems most prominent features, and the reason the system was called the Gemini.
+As a matter of fact the controllers were one of the systems most prominent features, and the reason the system was called the Gemini.
 Unlike the Atari 2600 which had completely separate joystick and paddle controllers, the Gemini featured both on one controller.
-This option made gaming on the system incredibly convenient as one only had to switch cartridges, and not controllers as well to go from games like Pac-Man to Night Driver.
+This option made gaming on the system incredibly convenient as one only had to switch cartridges, and not controllers as well, to go from games like Pac-Man to Night Driver.
 Not to mention the Gemini’s controllers especially its paddle, worked better overall and stayed consistent from one paddle game to the next.
 Than there was the Gemini’s size, which is just a little smaller then the Atari 7800 which would come later.
 But, for its time it was small, especially compared to the Atari 2600’s “Sixer’s” and late model four switch units.

 Despite all that and the more then 30 million units sold, the Gemini remains a relatively obscure console in the Atari 2600’s history, and in the annals of video gaming period.
 It’s all too often overshadowed by the Colecovision and its Atari 2600 module.
 For those of us who had this system, however it was hard to forget.
 My family had two of these when I was younger, one bought after the other was taken out by a power surge.
 The Gemini was my introduction to Atari 2600 gaming, and frankly it’s controller and the fact that Donkey Kong came as one of its pack-ins, spoiled me.